mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 Explore intern compensation:

 - [levels.fyi internships](https://www.levels.fyi/internships/): Levels.fyi is an awesome website to explore compensation.
 I think it was originally intended for SWEs, but as it got more popular, they expanded to other fields as well.
 I will talk about them more during the compensation section, but here you can browse SWE internship salaries, keeping in mind the points above.
 - [Reddit](https://www.reddit.com/r/cscareerquestions/comments/kcthwn/official_salary_sharing_thread_for_interns/) [r/cscareerquestions](https://www.reddit.com/r/cscareerquestions/comments/isfzuz/official_salary_sharing_thread_for_interns/) [intern](https://www.reddit.com/r/cscareerquestions/comments/gufum4/official_salary_sharing_thread_for_interns_june/) [salary](https://www.reddit.com/r/cscareerquestions/comments/fc8cp9/official_salary_sharing_thread_for_interns_march/) [share](https://www.reddit.com/r/cscareerquestions/comments/e4ve4m/official_salary_sharing_thread_for_interns/) [threads](https://www.reddit.com/r/cscareerquestions/comments/cylp5r/official_salary_sharing_thread_for_interns/): Sweaty CS students on Reddit post their SWE internship offers.
-These figures are pretty accurate for the most part.
+These figures are accurate for the most part.
 Again, these are SWE salaries to keep in mind the points above.
 - Glassdoor: glassdoor is ok for internships, but it's absolutely terrible for full-time engineers (FTE) because it fails to capture other components of compensation.
+I only use Glassdoor as a last resort.

 And you think inters get paid a lot - now imagine the FTEs.
-Of course FTEs get paid more, I've seen TC packages at $200k+ for new grad (NG) FTEs and it's going to be these internships that make you a competitive application and achieve these compensation figures.
+Of course FTEs get paid more, there are plenty of $200k+ TC packages for new grad (NG) FTEs and it's going to be these internships that make you a competitive application and achieve these compensation figures.
 I won't drop any FTE numbers here, but check out the [levels.fyi data on it](https://www.levels.fyi/comp.html?track=Hardware%20Engineer).

 Here was a bit of info on compensation that was meant to entice you, but there's a dedicated section later on that goes more in-depth.